mbartcus/cv/_posts/jupyter/2022-11-24-writing_jupyter_blog.md

 The first cell of your Jupter notebook will contain your post metadata ([front matter](https://sourcethemes.com/academic/docs/front-matter/)).

 In Jupter, choose _Markdown_ as the type of the first cell and wrap your Academic metadata in three dashes, indicating that it is YAML front matter:

 ```
 ---
-title: My post's title
+layout: single
+title:  "Learn how to blog using Jupyter notebooks"
-date: 2019-09-01
+date:   2022-11-24 15:38:07 +0100

-# Put any other Academic metadata here...
+categories: functional programming, python, loop, map(), filter(), reduce()
+permalink: "/:categories:title"
+toc: true
+toc_label: "My Table of Contents"
+toc_sticky: true
 ---
 ```

-Edit the metadata of your post, using the [documentation](https://sourcethemes.com/academic/docs/managing-content) as a guide to the available options.
+Edit the metadata of your post

-To set a [featured image](https://sourcethemes.com/academic/docs/managing-content/#featured-image), place an image named `featured` into your post's folder.

-For other tips, such as using math, see the guide on [writing content with Academic](https://wowchemy.com/docs/content/writing-markdown-latex/).

 ## Convert notebook to Markdown